Lay Zhang: 2023–present: Acting activities, expansion in Hollywood, return to Korea

 On January 15, 2023, Zhang attended the "2023 Hunan Satellite TV Mango TV Spring Festival Gala" of which he is the spokesperson and performed "Veil" and "Song of Xinlu Mountain".
 On January 18, he attended the "2022 Weibo Music Ceremony" and was awarded "Artist of the Year".
 He also performed the song "Cypher I" with labelmates from D. N. A factory, which Zhang founded and officially announced in February 2023 on his social media accounts.
 On January 24, he participated in the "New Journey - 2023 China Online Audio-Visual Annual Ceremony".
 On March 10, the suspense crime film See You at Dawn starring Zhang, Shu Qi and Tony Leung Ka-fai was officially filmed in Pingtan, Fujian Province.
 In the film, Zhang played Lin Zang, an out-of-town man who had a lot to do with a series of murders.

 On March 28, he was invited to the watch exhibition "Watches and Wonders" 2023 in Geneva as the ambassador for Hublot.
 He also visited the Hublot headquarters factory and experienced the work of a professional watchmaker the following day.
 As a distinguished guest of the exhibition, Zhang's trip to Geneva also appeared on the official website of "Watches and Wonders".
 On April 21, Zhang attended The 13th Beijing International Film Festival, along with Jackie Chan and other cast from the movie they starred in, The Legend.
 On April 28, the film Changsha Nightlife is scheduled to be released.
 Zhang played stand-up comedian He An in the film.

 After working as producer since Chromosome was founded in 2020, Zhang officially debut his first artist Le'v in August 2023.
 In September 2023, Zhang signed with American entertainment company Range Media Partners.
 Zhang also stated that he would expand his activities in Hollywood.
 In April 2024, Zhang would make his comeback in Korea's music scene with a new album in mid-April and plans to promote on music shows, with former SM producer Jung Chang-wan provided his activities are under the producer's company n.cH Entertainment.

+In late 2025, Zhang returned to Exo and participated in their eighth studio album, Reverxe, including its lead single "Crown", which was released on January 19, 2026, marking his first major group release since Don't Mess Up My Tempo in 2018.